Jdaslepre/RSDK-Library/README.md

 **Settings**

-The settings page currently provides two options, a toggle for enabling the plus dlc (allowed as per the engine licenses), and a switch for the device profile.
-Don't get this page confused with Settings.ini
+The settings page currently provides two options -

+##### Enable Plus DLC
+Allowed per engine licenses, this enables plus on supported engines.
+Those being RSDkv3, RSDKv4, and RSDKv5/U. Disabled by default.

+##### Device Profile
+This option changes how the engine behaves.
+Desktop will act like a PC build of RSDK, Mobile - well.
+You get it.
+Desktop by default.
+##### *Currently only supported by RSDkv4

 ## Known issues